 While vervet monkeys can provide a general framework for how tantalus monkeys might behave, more research needs to be done to determined exactly how reproduction and family relationships play out in tantalus troops.

-Tantalus monkeys play a vital role in dispersing the seeds of they fruit they eat—possibly more so than any other species in their genus.
+Tantalus monkeys play a vital role in dispersing the seeds of the fruit they eat—possibly more so than any other species in their genus.
 By habitually roaming grasslands in search of fresh foraging grounds, the seeds from the fruit that a tantalus monkey recently ate are distributed to brand new areas via his or her feces.
 A monkey also carries snacks in his or her handy cheek pouches, giving seeds another means by which to be transported.
+Cheek pouches are pockets on the side of the head between the jaw and the cheek that some animals have to store food.
 By saving these snacks for later, seeds are likely to be brought even further from their source than if had they been digested alone.

 Tantalus monkeys generally seem to have a preference for fruit, but also eat a particularly varied diet compared to other primates.
 Some troops of tantalus monkeys have exhibited a uniquely strong taste for animal prey.

 As semi-terrestrial primates, tantalus monkeys are targeted by many meat-eating savanna predators.

 The roles that tantalus monkeys play vary from site to site.
 How they effect their ecosystems needs to be better researched.

 The tantalus monkey is classified as Least Concern by the International Union for Conservation of Nature (IUCN 2008), appearing on the IUCN Red List of Threatened Species.